tensorflow/tensorflow/g3doc/OpDefinitions.md

 ### Extra declarations

 One of the goals of table-driven op definition is to auto-generate as much logic and methods needed for each op as possible.
-With that said,there will always be long-tail cases that won't be covered.
+With that said, there will always be long-tail cases that won't be covered.
 For such cases, you can use `extraClassDeclaration`.
 Code in `extraClassDeclaration` will be copied literally to the generated C++ op class.